-- Visited Lancaster University for a taster day (17th October). - Attended the Northwest UCAS Discovery Day (1st March). - · Had opportunity to apply for a place on numerous summer schools. - Engaged in I:I meetings with Amy Marshall, our careers advisor (ongoing). - · Been encouraged to attend Spotlight Masterclasses.
+- Visited the University of Sheffield for a taster day (29th January). - Attended the Northwest UCAS Discovery Day (6th March). - Had opportunity to apply for a place on numerous summer schools. - Engaged in I:I meetings with Amy Marshall, our careers advisor (ongoing). - Been encouraged to attend Spotlight Masterclasses. - Been encouraged to engage in the super curricular programme. - Have organised summer work experience placements.